openstack/training-guides/doc/upstream-training/upstream-details.rst

 Prerequisites
 =============

-- Being able to read and write English at a technical level.
+- Being able to read and write English at a technical level
-- If contributing code, being technically proficient enough to carry out simple bug fixes in the project.
+- If contributing code, being technically proficient enough to carry out simple bug fixes in the project
-- If contributing documentation, being able to produce documents in the project's chosen infrastructure.
+- If contributing documentation, being able to produce documents in the project's chosen infrastructure
-- Having at least 8 hours a week to dedicate to the project, be it through programming or through interacting with the community.
+- Having at least 8 hours a week to dedicate to the project, be it through programming or through interacting with the community

 Duration
 ========